 / ARTISTS’ FEES

-These artist fees provide a guideline for consideration to ensure a minimum for fair and reasonable payment and understand that every exhibition, artist and context is different.
+The artist fees below provide a guideline for consideration to ensure a minimum for fair and reasonable payment and understand that every exhibition, artist and context is different.
 The rates will change with annual future inflation and community consultation.

 The figures were created in consultation with people from the visual art sector, including independent creative practitioners, Arts Makers Aotearoa members, the Aotearoa Public Gallery Directors Network (APGDN), Dignity and Money Now (D.A.M.N.) and in reference to international precedence set by Working Artists and the Greater Economy (W.A.G.E, United States) and the National Association for Visual Artists (NAVA, Australia).